 I've had a Fitbit for several years - and I admit I'm addicted to checking the number of steps I take each day.
 So far I've resisted the urge to get the Apple Watch - but they look pretty cool.
 There a few people these days walking around without some type of technology - whether it be a phone or a device like a Fitbit.
 Since those devices are almost always on you, it will only become a matter of time before the data they contain starts being used in court.

-Cell phone location information has been used for several years, and the courts are still trying to determine how to address the privacy interests - or whether you have any interest in the data your phone transmits.
-In case you don't know, you phone is constantly emitting signals, and connecting to towers.
+Cell phone location information has been used for several years, and the courts are still trying to determine how to address the privacy interests - or whether you have any privacy interest in the data your phone transmits.
+In case you don't know, your phone is constantly emitting signals, and connecting to towers.
 Some information is more specific than others, but in general, your phone can be narrowed down to the area covered by a particular cell tower.
 Your movements can be tracked by looking at which cell towers you were utilizing.